srihariash999/whatnext_app/README.md

 ```
 $ flutter pub get
 ```
-5. Add your API key in a file named 'api_keys.dart' inside /lib/constants
+5. Add your TMDB API keys in a file named 'api_keys.dart' and place it inside /lib/constants

 ```
 const String v3 = "XXXXXXXXX";